 “Our study shows wide use of black box warning drugs and that prescribing compliance with the warnings varies, and thus suggests a potential for harm.
 The wide use of black box warnings makes it very hard for prescribers to know what is important and what is really important.”

-In the case of power morcellators or Essure Permanent Birth Control, doctors are the only ones who see the black box warning.
-In these cases, however, the FDA requires patients to sign patient consent forms that show their doctors explained the risks to them.
+In the case of power morcellators or Essure Permanent Birth Control, the FDA requires patients to sign patient consent forms that show their doctors explained the risks to them.

 While black box warnings can decrease use of the medication for at-risk-populations, they might also discourage people who need medication from taking it, studies show.